wpibikingmap/bikeappweb/README.md

    you click on parking icons, it pops up a brief description and maybe a picture of the parking.
  - Provide more explanation/data for the terrain component.

+### Reminders/Notes

+ - When implementing authentication, refactor things to make it a Drupal module.